Pay and piece rates

 Pay rates

-Employers have to pay employees for all work they do.
+Employers must pay employees for all work they do.
 This includes for:

 - training